VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: Discussion

 \textbf{Designing Reasoning Error Types Based on the Knowledge Representation.} Rather than starting from a generic taxonomy of model errors, we derive error abstractions directly from the structural units of the underlying knowledge graph.
 When model reasoning is represented as nodes and directed edges, each reasoning step can be examined from three complementary aspects: the start node, the connecting edge, and the end node.
 This structural perspective makes the resulting error types both operational and tightly aligned with the objects actually being analyzed.
 Each error category corresponds to a distinct failure mode within a single reasoning step, reducing conceptual overlap while maintaining sufficient coverage for downstream analysis.
 More generally, when model behavior is analyzed as a structured process rather than free-form text, error taxonomies can be systematically grounded in the failure modes of the chosen representation, enabling more coherent visual encodings and debugging workflows.

-\textbf{Generalizability.} Although \tool is developed for medical diagnosis, the analytical workflow is not limited to this application.
-Generally, the workflow converts model reasoning into structured paths, grounds them in external domain knowledge, derives comparable references and reasoning errors, and then uses visual analysis to reveal recurrent error patterns for debugging.
-This workflow is applicable to other reasoning-intensive domains, as long as model outputs can be represented as structured reasoning units, and an external reference space for grounding and comparison is available.
-Under these conditions, our system suggests a broader template for reasoning process debugging rather than a medical-only interface.
+\textbf{Generalizability and scalability.} Although \tool is developed for medical diagnosis, its workflow is not limited to this application.
+The workflow structures model reasoning as paths, grounds them in external domain knowledge, derives comparable references and reasoning errors, and supports visual analysis of recurrent error patterns.
+The workflow can extend to other reasoning-intensive domains when model outputs can be represented as structured reasoning units and an external reference space is available for grounding and comparison.

 Nevertheless, the \textit{Path View} faces visual scalability limits as datasets grow, since more reasoning paths and circular glyphs may be displayed, making local structures harder to read.

 We partly mitigate this issue by filtering nodes according to error intensity and supporting zooming for focused inspection.
 Future work could further reduce visual clutter by aggregating paths based on semantic groups or KG regions~\cite{mccray2001aggregating}.